dalimsadek/Emotion_Detection/README.md

 ## Overview

-This project focuses on Emotion Recognition using a Convolutional Neural Network (CNN) architecture with four layers.
+This project focuses on Emotion Recognition using a Convolutional Neural Network (CNN) architecture .
 The system is designed to analyze facial expressions and determine the emotion portrayed in the face.

 ![CNN Architecture](architecture.png)